SeunghoonLee1/seunghoonlee1.github.io/README.md

   - First of all, I would truly enjoy myself working at a game company since I love playing online games.
 Also by debugging any possible issues, I would also provide enjoyment to other users who play our games.

 * How does that industry/job title align with what your personal interests are, if any?
+  - The online game industry would fit me since I love playing games and it will be a good experience to enhance my coding and cooperation skills.
 * How does the job posting you found embody that?

 * What is the ideal career path to get to that job posting, from where you are now? (i.e. what degree(s) do you need? internships? jobs? etc.)
+  - I should first get my bachelor's degree after I transfer.
+During my senior year, I would go out for internships in game companies to experience how computer science are used in real game industries.
+Then I would apply for a job as a game developer.